csteegz/autorest/docs/extensions/readme.md

 * [x-ms-client-flatten](#x-ms-client-flatten) - flattens client model property or parameter.
 * [x-ms-parameterized-host](#x-ms-parameterized-host) - replaces the Swagger host with a host template that can be replaced with variable parameters.
 * [x-ms-mutability](#x-ms-mutability) - provides insight to Autorest on how to generate code.
 It doesn't alter the modeling of what is actually sent on the wire.
+* [x-ms-treat-as-default](#x-ms-treat-as-default) - tells Autorest to treat the response as a default, and not generate code to handle it.
+This allows the user to document error cases in swagger, but still generate code that treats them as errors.

 ## Microsoft Azure Extensions
 * [x-ms-odata](#x-ms-odata) - indicates the operation includes one or more [OData](http://www.odata.org/) query parameters.